Get to grip with the important bits

 What documentation do I need to provide to free up money in my invoice?

-If you decide to free up the money in an invoice, you will need to provide details and a photo of the invoice.
+If you decide to unlock the money in an invoice, you will need to provide details and a photo of the invoice.

 The following details must be legible from the photo: